TheNewC0der-24/TheNewC0der-24/README.md

 ---

 ## About ME
 <p align='justify'>I am <strong>Bhavya Khurana</strong>, and I'm a <strong><em>Web Developer</em></strong> from Jaypee University of Engineering and Technology, Guna, India.
 I am in my final year of my bachelors program, majoring in Computer Science.
-Furthermore, I have been working on web based development project and frontend and backend related tech like <strong>ReactJS, mongoDB, expressJS & nodeJS</strong>.
+Furthermore, I have been working on web based development project with frontend and backend related tech like <strong>ReactJS, mongoDB, expressJS & nodeJS</strong>.
 I am constantly working on improving my skill as a software engineer.

 I am an incessant learner and a keen observer.
 Always ready to learn something new and enjoy bringing new ideas to life.
 I believe everything is an Art when we put our consciousness.